TRAINING & TESTING EVENTS

-Summer Training Grounds are closed for the season and re-open Spring 2020.
+Summer Training Grounds are open for Individual or small groups who want to train together.
 The grounds are used for spring/summer training for upcoming UT, UPT and NA Tests.
-Spring and Fall Test information can be found here.
+Test information can be found here.

 During the summer, training sessions are held every other Tuesday.
 The nights begin at 6PM with a time to run and exercise dogs.
 At 7PM with beging a specific lesson or topic or specific exercies.
 Each participant is encouraged to take part in the demonstration or discussion.
 Members may also work on other training (field or water work) with or without other club members after the training exercise starting around 8PM.
 Training dates can be found in the CDC NAVHDA calendar.

 The Summer sessions are located at the chapter's Mandan Training Grounds and Minot Traiing Grounds and meet every other Tuesday.
 The Mandan Training Grounds are on the property of Dan and Julie Dorfschmidt and the Minot Training Grounds are on the property of Tom and Susan Davy.
 Directions to both of the grounds can be found here.